On this page

 The information sharing schemes are designed to complement each other, to enable services to share information to respond to the range of needs and risks facing children and families.
 The Schemes align in a number of ways, including:

-- broadly consistent information sharing entities and record keeping requirements
+- broadly consistent Information Sharing Entities (ISEs) and record keeping requirements

 - similar protections for professionals who share information in good faith and with reasonable care

-- prioritising children’s safety and victim survivor’s over any individual’s privacy
+- prioritising the safety of children and victim survivors over the privacy of any individual.

 Information can be shared: